LukaszRadecki/schedule-carousel-wp/README.md

 # schedule-carousel-wp
-A simple example of a schedule carousel module for WordPress
+Simple example of a schedule carousel module for WordPress